Marsai Martin: 2020–present: PAW Patrol: The Movie and The Masked Singer

 PAW Patrol: The Movie and the 2023 sequel film PAW Patrol: The Mighty Movie.
 In April 2022, it was announced that Martin would star alongside Kelly Rowland and Omari Hardwick in the comedy film Fantasy Football.
 In 2023, she produced Saturdays, a coming-of-age comedy television series for Disney Channel.
 The show was canceled after one season.
 In 2024, Martin competed in season twelve of The Masked Singer as "Woodpecker" where Jenifer Lewis (who portrayed "Miss Cleocatra" back in season eleven) served as her Mask Ambassador.
 She was eliminated in the Group A finals alongside Paula Cole as "Ship".
+On June 16, 2026, it was announced that Martin would be one of the performers at the Barack Obama Presidential Center opening on June 18 in Chicago.

 Personal life

 Martin is currently in a relationship with NASCAR driver Rajah Caruth.